COVID-19 Business Interruption and Loss Lawyers in Florida

 How Do I Know If My Florida Company Has Business Interruption Insurance Coverage?

-Business interruption insurance coverage is designed to provide financial stability for policyholders who can no longer do business, usually when there has been direct physical loss to the insured property by a covered peril (ie: storm, fire, water, etc.).
-Although a virus would not normally be viewed as causing physical damage to a property, it may possibly be looked at as causing a dangerous premises where employees or other individuals have been identified as having the virus.
+Business interruption insurance coverage is designed to provide financial stability for policyholders who can no longer do business, usually when there has been a direct physical loss to the insured property by a covered peril (ie: storm, fire, water, etc.).
+Although a virus would not normally be viewed as causing physical damage to a property, it may possibly be looked at as causing a dangerous premise where employees or other individuals have been identified as having the virus.
 Or even further, where local government has mandated closures under Civil Authority to prevent the spread and keep those in the area safe from the virus.

 Simply put, although your business insurance policy should outline your specific coverage, your provider may translate the fine print into a language that allows them to deny or underpay your claim.
 When our community’s business owners are facing a health crisis like COVID-19, delays and denials can devastate their financial standing.